Skip to Main Site Navigation Skip to Content Skip to Footer

 Kirby Madden-Hennessey ’15

-Kirby is pursuing a Ph.D. in biomedical sciences with a concentration in molecular biology and biochemistry at the University of Connecticut.
-She aspires to work in the cancer field.
-“Eastern is a good place to study biochemistry because of its great science building and small lab sizes.
+Kirby earned her Ph.D. in biomedical sciences at the University of Connecticut and is a research scientist at Enrich Therapeutic, Inc. “Eastern is a good place to study biochemistry because of its great science building and small lab sizes.
 This really allows students to build meaningful relationships with their peers and professors.”